movetokube/postgres-operator/README.md

 | `POSTGRES_JDBC_URL`  | JDBC compatible Postgres URI, formatter as `jdbc:postgresql://{POSTGRES_HOST}/{DATABASE_NAME}` |

 ### Multiple operator support

-Since version 1.2 it is possible to use many instances of postgres-operator to control different databases based on annotations in CRs.
-Follow the steps below to enable multi-operator support.
-1. Add POSTGRES_INSTANCE
+Run multiple operator instances by setting unique POSTGRES_INSTANCE values and using annotations in your CRs to assign them.

 #### Annotations Use Case